KhairiYusoff/my-bank-admin/README.md

 └── ...
 ```

-### API Integration
+### API Integration with React Query

-The admin portal integrates with the My Bank API using the following services:
+The admin portal integrates with the My Bank API using React Query (TanStack Query) for efficient server state management.
+This implementation:

+- Separates server state from UI components
+- Provides automatic caching and background refetching
+- Handles loading and error states consistently
+- Optimizes network requests

+#### Service Structure

+API integration is organized into service modules:

 - `authService`: Authentication and token management
 - `userService`: User management operations